Battle of Lagos: Aftermath

 The French had 500 men killed, wounded or captured; against 56 British fatalities and 196 wounded.
 La Clue, seriously wounded, was carried ashore before the British arrived and survived; five years later he was promoted to lieutenant-general.
 The battle had no effect on the French plans to invade Britain.
 The two French ships which escaped from the battle eventually reached Rochefort.
-The five French ships in Cadiz were blockaded by Boscawen's second-in-command, Admiral Brodrick.
+The five French ships in Cádiz were blockaded by Boscawen's second-in-command, Admiral Brodrick.
 They were instructed to head for French Atlantic ports if they were able to break this blockade, with a view to reinforcing the fleet in Brest.
 But by the time they evaded Brodrick during a winter storm in January 1760, the French Atlantic Fleet had been destroyed at the Battle of Quiberon Bay, and they returned to Toulon instead.

 Hearing the news of the victory, the notoriously nervous British prime minister, the Duke of Newcastle, said "I was afraid of invasion till now."
 Boscawen's violation of Portuguese neutrality was fully supported by his government, which placated the Portuguese by persuading them that it was an inadvertent result of Boscawen's general chase order.
 Three years later, the Spanish and French governments used this breach of neutrality as one of their pretexts for declaring war on and invading Portugal.
 Boscawen, his captains and their crews were fêted in Britain.
 After completing their interrupted refits, several of Boscawen's victorious ships were transferred to Admiral Edward Hawke's fleet off Brest, and five were with Hawke when he destroyed the Brest fleet in Quiberon Bay in November.

 The historian Sarah Kinkel describes the Battle of Lagos as a "definitive" victory.
 The historian Geoffrey Blainey describes Boscawen as perhaps the most successful naval commander of the 18th century, "when inconclusive battles at sea were normal."
 The battle was one of a series of British victories in 1759 which caused the year to be known as an annus mirabilis (Latin for "year of wonders").

 The three captured French ships went on to serve in the British navy as HMS Centaur, Modeste and Temeraire.
 Serving on board Océan as a junior officer was Pierre André de Suffren, who was later to gain fame as an admiral leading a French fleet in the Indian Ocean.
 A young slave named Olaudah Equiano, who would later become a prominent abolitionist in England, participated in the engagement on the British side.
 He included an account of the battle in his autobiography, The Interesting Narrative of the Life of Olaudah Equiano.